 Tea Houses / Lodges:

 Staying options within the ABC Trek area include tea houses, providing lodging to trekkers, and providing them with a close-knit and social habitation.
-Simple hotel-like rooms and twin or dormitory types of accommodation with shared baths generally characterised these tea houses.
+Simple hotel-like rooms and twin or dormitory accommodations with shared baths generally characterized these tea houses.
 The rooms are basic but neat and dry; sometimes, the rooms would be empty, provided with only blankets or a basic bed.
 This is uncommon, but some tea houses offer charging points for devices and/or hot shower facilities that are chargeable extra.
 Food at tea houses is freshly prepared and eaten in dining halls.
-Open to all the trekkers where different foods are available, be it the local Nepali dish, dal bhat, or different types of noodles, soups, tea, or coffee.
-Tea houses are cosy and comfortable, so trekkers usually rest in these places after a long day hike in the beautiful scenery of the Himalayas.
+Open to all the trekkers where different foods are available, be it the local Nepali dish, dal bhat, or other types of noodles, soups, tea, or coffee.
+Tea houses are cozy and comfortable, so trekkers usually rest in these places after a long day's hike in the beautiful scenery of the Himalayas.

 Guest Houses / Inns: